openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 ### ImageUpload

+This is the field that must contains the binary content of the image.

-The `imageupload` field is dependent on the `imagefield`.
-It wil be imgupload_the value of the imagefield stated earlier.
-The value is the image file.
+The field name is dependent on  `imagefield`.
+It must be `imgupload_` suffixed by the value of the `imagefield` stated earlier.

 - imgupload_front (if imagefield=front)
 - imgupload_ingredients_fr (if imagefield=ingredients_fr)